irql-notlessorequal/ror2-gimme/Thunderstore/README.md

 ## Why do I see "Too much of item requested"...

-Some items either make the game way too unplayable, or will lag the hell out of the host, so a very small pool of items have a fixed limit within Gimme, you can still obtain more of these items normally through the game.
+Some items make the game either way too unplayable or will lag the hell out of the host, so a very small pool of items have a fixed limit within Gimme, however you can still obtain more of these items normally through the game.

 ## Why isn't this mod host only?